marmelab/coPostgresQuery/README.md

 })(identifier, data);
 ```

-Creates a query to update one entity.
+Creates a query to update one row.

 #### Configuration